Zena Walker: Biography

 She appeared twice in the TV series The Adventures of Robin Hood, the second time in the 1958 episode "Women's War".

 In 1960, she starred in a TV adaptation of A. J. Cronin's novel The Citadel.

 Her most memorable performance is considered that of a mother in A Day in the Death of Joe Egg (1969), a black comedy by Peter Nichols, adapted from his stage play, about a disabled child.
 For her performance in A Day in the Death of Joe Egg on Broadway, Walker won the 1968 Tony Award for Best Performance by a Featured Actress in a Play.

+She was notable for playing Janet Portland the fiancee' of John Drake The Prisoner Number Six in the episode Do Not Forsake Me Oh My Darling of The Prisoner.

 She was a memorable Ophelia in Hamlet (opposite Paul Scofield in the title role), and appeared as Her Ladyship in the film version of Ronald Harwood's play The Dresser (1983).
 Between 1970 and 1972, she appeared in the television series Man at the Top as Susan Lampton.
 She had a small role in the first series of New Tricks, playing Mrs Dubrovsky.

 Walker married three times.
 Her first two husbands were actors: Robert Urquhart, with whom she had two children, and later Julian Holloway.
 Her third husband was John French, a theatrical agent, who survived her.
 She died in 2003 in Brockenhurst, Hampshire, aged 69, from undisclosed causes.
 Her last role was as the messenger in Oedipus.